 Everyone loves a film canister experiment... but in this digital-age, where can you find a film canister?
 We’ve been asking ourselves the same thing for a long time, but now, we are bringing back film canister science.
-These super-sturdy film canisters are the best we’ve ever seen and were specially made for Steve Spangler Science to ensure the biggest pop.
-And, unlike regular film canisters, our Flying Film Canisters have graduations on the side for accurate scientific explorations.
+These super-sturdy film canisters are the best we’ve ever seen and were made to ensure the biggest pop.
 Our activity kit includes 10 film canisters, 5 packages of Alka-Seltzer, 1 canister launcher and 1 pair of safety glasses.
 Lose a few canisters during your experimentation?
 No problem, we also sell them in bulk packages of 10 and 30.
 Launch the Flying Film Canister caps, or flip them over and launch the entire canister.
 The choice is yours.
 Recommended for children ages 6 and up.

 - 10 Film canisters

 - 1 Pair of Safety glasses